artificialorganizationalintelligence/AOI/README.md

 ## A Global Community for the OS Researchers and Those Who Are Interested

-Welcome to the community.
-We continuesly share information about the latest research and applications.
+Welcome to our community.
+We continuously share the latest research and applications.